 When FDLE awards funds to support a task force, the recipient must compile and maintain a task force personnel roster along with course completion certificates.

-- 27.0 For NCHIP and NARIP: Protective Order Systems Any system developed with funds awarded under this cooperative agreement will be designed to permit interface with the National Protective Order file maintained by the FBI. - 28.0 For PREA: PREA Audits Recipients using funds, in whole or in part, to conduct PREA audits must utilize a DOJ certified PREA auditor who must abide by all applicable requirements in the DOJ PREA Auditor Handbook.
+27.0 For NCHIP & NARIP: Protective Order Systems - Any system developed with funds awarded under this cooperative agreement will be designed to permit interface with the National Protective Order file maintained by the FBI.

 SECTION VII: ADDITIONAL REQUIREMENTS